Kaja Skoftedalen

 - Postal AddressPostboks 78045020 Bergen

-I will carry out long-term anthropological fieldwork over a period of 12 months.
-I will use an ethnographic approach based on participant observation, informal conversations and in-depth interviews.
+This PhD-project is based on long-term anthropological fieldwork over a period of 12 months in 2023-2024.
+The fieldwork was based ob an ethnographic approach involving participant observation, unstructured interviews, spontaneous focus groups, and semi-structured in-depth interviews.

 Skoftedalen, Kaja.
 2017.
 Governing Rural Health: Making Manageable Citizens in Colca Valley, Peru.
 Department of Social Anthropology, University of Bergen.
 136 pages.